-Your resume has to purr like a Ferrari to get a mechanic job you’ll actually like.
+So your auto mechanic resume has to purr like a Ferrari to get a job you’ll actually like.

 In this guide:

-- Why you can’t just list mechanic skills (and what to do instead).
+- The reason why you can’t just list mechanic skills (and what to do instead).

 What users say about ResumeLab: